cgustave/netcontrol/netcontrol/ssh/README.md

      |      Constructor with default values.
      |      Use admin / no password by default
      |
+     |  channel_read(self)
+     |      Requirement : channel should be opened
+     |      Read what is available on the channel
+     |      Unlike shell_read, does not try to identify a prompt to stop reading
+     |      Should be used for short read without prompt, for example, to check if
+     |      packet has been received on netcat (a few chars).
+     |      Faster then shell_read
+     |      Returns the received data or empty string if no data
+     |
      |  channel_send(self, data='')
+     |      Requirement : invoque_channel or previous call to send_shell
+     |      Sends data on an already opened channel
+     |      Use shell_read to get the data output (including the ones sent here)
      |
      |  close(self)
      |      Close ssh connection if opened